The Arts Centre Mākete art, craft and vintage vendor application

 - The Arts Centre Mākete is a curated market, therefore we cannot accept all vendors.
 We apologise in advance if we are unable to offer you a stall this time.

-- Stall fees are due by invoice date.
+- Stall fees are due by pror to book dates.
 If we don’t receive your fee you forfeit your spot and are not permitted to sell or trade at the Arts Centre Mākete.
-Your stall space will be given to another trader on the waiting list.

 - Applications are rolling, so please select your preferred dates.